BibliothecaDAO/Frontinus-House-Docs/FH Rounds Criteria/#1 Genesis of Frontinus.md

 A proposal must meet these two requirements:
 - A minimum of 50% approval rating (Proposal must get consensus approval)
 - Greater than 20% of votes of the most voted proposal (Proposals will have a reasonable quorum)

+### Approved Submissions
+Approved submissions will receive 50% of the grant be vested over 3 months.
+On completion of the objectives defined within the proposal, the remaining 50% will be released to builders and vested over a further 3 months.